danadascalescu00/FMI/README.md

 # Homework and projects
-This repository contains my projects made along with my bachelor studies at the Faculty of Mathematics and Computer Science, University of Bucharest.
+This repository contains my projects made along with my bachelor and master studies at the Faculty of Mathematics and Computer Science, University of Bucharest.

 ## Content:
 * [AI](AI) - Artificial Intelligence